 This booklet sets out the schedule of assessment tasks for all subjects and the relevant features of the school's policy for Higher School Certificate Assessment.
 You should retain it and refer to it if any questions or problems arise.
 Teachers, head teachers, the school counselor, the deputy principal and the principal should all be able to provide additional advice.
-A copy of this document is also able to be accessed on the school's intranet.
+A copy of this document can also be accessed on the school's intranet.